Mobile Application Introduction¶

 Expanded Device Popit¶

 Popits also expand to reveal secondary features such as different control modes, device settings, and family sharing.
+For iOS users, some control functions can be added to Shortcuts APP and ask Siri to control your device.
 The expanded area is great for capturing all of your product’s capabilities while making sure your primary user flow is quick and intuitive to use.

 When expanding a popit, or group popit, users stay on the 'Home Dashboard'.